nios-students/docs/wiki/other-materials.md

 # Copyright Statement

 * All  student made notes, practical files (namely 330,663 and 336) are sebject to © nios-Students Contributors 2024.
-The above listed can not modified nor allowed to sell without the permission of web developer and writer.
+The above listed can not modified nor allowed to sell without the permission of web developer and content author of particular the sebject/topic/work.

+* No code, images, logos or any other assets of The National Institute of Open Schooling copy nor used in making of the website.
+* If copyright laws arebviolated
+We shall remove such content upon notice from the copyright holder please contact us at tamimtasira@gmail.com or DM (direct message) in our [communities](https://nios-students.pages.dev/wikiGet_Help)